We are glad you found us, but we're sorry for what brings you here.

 Join other families at the Peace House for this holiday gathering to celebrate and remember siblings who have died.
 Children can decorate cookies, makes crafts, sing and listen to stories.

-For both ceremonies, Brief Encounters will be decorating a special tree with hand-crafted ceramic shooting star ornaments which include your child’s name and birth and death dates.
+For both ceremonies, Brief Encounters will be decorating special tree ornaments which include your child’s name and birth and death dates.
 All proceeds benefit Brief Encounters and our continued outreach to bereaved families.
 The ornaments in memory of our children are our primary fundraising activity; we really appreciate your support.
 Suggested donation: $15.
 Ornaments will be available after the Holiday Remembrance Ceremony or can be shipped for a small handling charge.
-Use this form to place or ornament order.
+To place your order complete the following form: ORNAMENT ORDER FORM

 by Monica Welty

 This poem was written by a bereaved parent from Brief Encounters; we share it with her permission and our gratitude.